-- An approved maintenance organisation shall ensure that the training programme referred to in BCAR 145.31(b), includes training in knowledge and skills related to human performance, including co-ordination with other maintenance personnel and flight crew. - p) An approved maintenance organisation shall include procedures in the maintenance organization exposition for the performance of maintenance and issue of certificate of release to service in respect of maintenance of Belizean aircraft and their associated aircraft components approved by the Director. - q) Notwithstanding paragraph (I), an approved maintenance organisation may submit procedures in the maintenance organization exposition for approval by the Director, for the issue of company authorisation to qualified persons specified under the following circumstances, subject to compliance with the conditions stated for each circumstance: - for a repetitive pre-flight airworthiness directive which specifically states that the flight crew may carry out such airworthiness directive, the approved maintenance organisation may issue a limited certification authorisation to the pilot in command, or co-pilot subject to being satisfied that sufficient practical training has been carried out to ensure that such pilot in command or co-pilot can accomplish the airworthiness directive to the required standard; and - 2) for the unforeseen circumstances where an aircraft is grounded at a location not having an approved maintenance organisation, the organisation maintenance contracted to provide support may issue а one-off authorisation to a person at that location who has at least 5 years experience and holds a valid aircraft maintenance engineer licence rated for the aircraft type requiring certification, or an equivalent certificate issued by a Contracting State subject to the approved maintenance organisation obtaining andholding on file, evidence of the experience and licence of such person.
+- h) An AMO shall ensure that certifying staff meet the qualification requirements of BCAR APL and receive initial and continuous training in their assigned tasks and responsibilities by the program specified in their MOE. - i) An AMO shall ensure that the training program referred to in BCAR 145.31(b), includes training in knowledge and skills related to human performance, including co-ordination with other maintenance personnel and flight crew. - j) An AMO shall include procedures in the MOE for the performance of maintenance and issue of a maintenance release in respect of maintenance of Belize registered aircraft and their associated aircraft components approved by the Director. - k) Notwithstanding paragraph (I), an AMO may submit procedures in the MOE for approval by the BDCA, for the issue of company authorisation to qualified persons specified under the following circumstances, subject to compliance with the conditions stated for each circumstance: - for a repetitive pre-flight airworthiness directive that specifically states that the flight crew may carry out such airworthiness directive, the AMO may issue a limited certification authorisation to the pilot in command, or co-pilot subject to being satisfied that sufficient practical training has been carried out to ensure that such pilot in command or co-pilot can accomplish the airworthiness directive to the required standard; and - 2) for the unforeseen circumstances where an aircraft is grounded at a location not having an AMO, the organization contracted to provide maintenance support may issue a onetime authorisation to a person at that location who has at least 5 years of experience and holds a valid aircraft maintenance technician license rated for the aircraft type requiring certification, or an equivalent certificate issued by a Contracting State subject to the AMO obtaining and holding on file, evidence ofthe experience and license of such person. - I) Where a maintenance release was issued under paragraph (k2), the AMO shall report to the BDCA such event within 7 days of the issuance of such authorisation. - m) Where the maintenance performed and certified under paragraph (k2) could affect flight safety, such maintenance and associated systems shall be re-checked and re-certified at the first opportunity by an authorised aircraft maintenance technician of the AMO.

-- r) Where a certificate of release to service was issued under paragraph (s)(2), the approved maintenance organisation shall report to the Director such event within 7 days of the issuance of such authorisation. - s) Where the maintenance performed and certified under paragraph (s)(2) could affect flight safety, such maintenance and associated systems shall be re-checked and re-certified at the first opportunity by an authorised engineer of the approved maintenance organisation
+BCAR 145.31 Maintenance Personnel

-BCAR 145.31 Maintenance Personnel (See AMC 145.31)
+a) An AMO shall establish and control the competence of personnel involved in any maintenance, maintenance management, inspection, and quality audit by an acceptable procedure agreed upon by the BDCA.
+In addition to the specialized knowledge to carry out their task, competence shall include the understanding of the application of the appropriate elements of human factors and human performance to the positions of these persons in the organization.

-- a) An approved maintenance organisation shall establish and control the comptetence of personnel invlolved in any maintenance, maintenance management, inspection, and quality audit in accordance with an acceptable procedure agreed by the BDCA.
-In addition to the specialized knowledge to carry out their task, competence shall include the understanding of the application of the appropriate elements on human factors and human performance to the positions of these persons the organization. - b) The BCAR 145 AMO shall establish and put into practice an initial training programme and continuation training appropriate to their assigned tasks and responsibilities, at least every two years, to ensure that the person in charge of maintenance updates his knowledge regarding technologies, procedures of the organization and human factors.
+- b) The BCAR-145 AMO shall establish and put into practice, for its maintenance personnel, an initial training programme and continuation (recurrent) training programme appropriate to their assigned tasks and responsibilities, at least every two years, to ensure that they update their knowledge regarding advance in technology, AMO procedures and human factors. - c) An AMO shall maintain updated records of all maintenance personnel within its organization, which shall include details of any aircraft maintenance technician licence or authorisation held and all technical trainings completed.